-Italy has a long and strong tradition in film dubbing and lip syncing, to the point that it has probably developed the most important class of "dubbers" in the world.
+Italy has a long and strong tradition in film dubbing and lip sync, to the point that it has probably developed the most important class of "dubbers" in the world.
 It all started with the first Italian films, where expressive actors who were not blessed with particularly captivating voices were dubbed by others, to the point often the lines of the script were not even actually spoken during filming.
 Foreign films of course were also translated and dubbed, as subtitles were not really appreciated, despite being used by distribution companies.
 This allowed a production cost saving, but also a more controlled sound ambience.

 The tradition has a long and professional history: when you think of dubbing, and picture American stars with Italian voices, don’t think about cheesy Japanese B movies, but rather the high end productions of 3D animated films, such as the Toy Story trilogy with Tom Hanks and Tim Allen, or the more recent Megamind starring an amazing Brad Pitt.